 Things to remember about Eating Disorders:

-- Eating disorders are not about food.
-They are about emotions, feelings, and control.
+- Eating disorders are not only about food.
+They are often also about emotions, feelings, and control.

 - People who struggle with eating disorders are doing the BEST that they can.
 They are trying to solve their problems the only way they know how.